AlgoniXX/GrowtopiaServer/README.md

 If you want to support the development of this project, make sure you contribute to this repo!

-Make Sure To Check Out My Youtube Channel: (JenZip GT)
+# Make Sure To Check Out My Youtube Channel: (JenZip GT)
 - https://www.youtube.com/channel/UCBpSmvDyThHz7obkqivKTLA

-Updates:
+# Updates:
--WinHTTP, added winhttp.h for webhook messages using winhttp by microsoft -Added ItemDat v15 Support
+- WinHTTP, added winhttp.h for webhook messages using winhttp by microsoft
+- Added ItemDat v15 Support
--Switched to x64, by changing enet.lib to enet64.lib and changed input directories
+- Switched to x64, by changing enet.lib to enet64.lib and changed input directories